trevorhuang1/csp2/_posts/2023-09-27-ReviewTicket.md

 ## Correcting Errors
 - I decided to just follow the instructions and change the code as needed
-- The only issue I faced was that when I was trying to use a for loop, I wasn't setting i = 0 so that was causing an error in the code.
+- The only issue I faced was that when I was trying to use a for loop, I wasn't setting i = 0 as a variable so that was causing an error in the code.
 Thankfully, the error message helped me identify and fix the error

-## Peer Review
+## Peer Reviews